reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 ### Templates

-An extension can provide templates which are then accessible by the users when using the `template` flag.
+An extension can provide templates which are accessible when using the `template` flag.
 Templates can be more useful than commands when using them together with the template `var("name")` syntax which enables the user to customize the template values via the `templateVars` flag (which is tab completed).

 Information about what a template is and how to create on can be found in the [Templates concept](https://goc8ycli.netlify.app/docs/concepts/templates/) page.